Nick8812/tic-tac-toe-reinforcement-learning/README.md

-# tic-tac-toe
+# tic-tac-toe-reinforcement-learning
-Development of an agent able to play tic-tac-toe game and trained through a reinforcement learning (Q-learning algorithm)
+Development of an agent able to play tic-tac-toe game and trained through a reinforcement learning (Q-learning algorithm) compliance to OpenAI Gym API.